synthql/SynthQL/packages/docs/docs/200-security.md

 # Security

-Letting clients make arbitrary queries, even if read-only comes with a set of security challenges. synthql comes with built in mechanisms to implement robust authorization logic so you can limit what queries clients can make.
+Letting clients make arbitrary queries, even if read-only comes with a set of security challenges.
+SynthQL comes with built in mechanisms to implement robust authorization logic so you can limit what queries clients can make.

-Let's take a look at the different ways synthql ensures only the right queries will be sent to your database.
+Let's take a look at the different ways SynthQL ensures only the right queries will be sent to your database.

 ## Whitelisting queries